-One of the projects we fund aims to bring together all the scientific research on how diet, nutrition and physical activity affect cancer risk and survival.
+The WCRF network’s programme, the Global Cancer Update Programme, aims to bring together all the scientific research on how diet, nutrition and physical activity affect cancer risk and survival.

 Every year, thousands of studies on cancer are published.
 Imagine if every scientist, research group, health professional and policymaker had to read every study that comes out and piece together the cancer jigsaw themselves.
 That would be a colossal duplication of effort.

-Thirty years ago, World Cancer Research Fund began work on an ambitious project to sort out the jigsaw.
-A large database was constructed to bring together all the research, from around the world, on diet, body weight, physical activity and cancer.
+Thirty years ago, World Cancer Research Fund began work on an ambitious project to analyse and summarise all of the relevant research.
+A large database was constructed to bring together all the research from around the world on diet, body weight, physical activity and cancer.

-The database now contains nearly 10,000 publications and these are analysed by a team of researchers at Imperial College London, funded by World Cancer Research Fund.
+The database now contains over 12,000 publications.
+These papers are then analysed by a team of researchers at Imperial College London, funded by World Cancer Research Fund.
 We call it the Global Cancer Update Programme (formerly known as the Continuous Update Project).

 The researchers at Imperial College London pull together all relevant research on diet, weight, physical activity and cancer.
 The process goes something like this:

 Known as Diet and Cancer reports, we launched the third in the series in 2018.
 This report brought together all the current evidence on what prevents cancer, and also includes a chapter on breast cancer survival.

 We took this as an opportunity to update our Cancer Prevention Recommendations, making them the most reliable blueprint for preventing cancer through diet, nutrition, body weight and physical activity.
 A growing number of studies from independent research groups show that the more closely you follow our Recommendations, the lower your risk of developing cancer.